puthymol/javascript-aes/README.md

-# javascript-aes
+# NodeJS-AES
-encrypt and decrypt data in Javascript using AES
+encrypt and decrypt data in NodeJS using AES